joshdels/django-homify-gis/README.md

 # HOMIFY

-A house projects gis for enterprise
+This is a webgis project with total CRUD (Create, Read, Update, Delete) Features for the potential sellers to list their properties so that is visible to the potential buyers

 ---

 ## Features
 - Log-Ins/Signup
+- Homepage (News, Updates, Testimony)
+- Multiple Basemaps
 - General Map Listing
 - User Dashboard (Add, Edit, Delete)
-- Homepage (News, Updates, Testimony)
 - API ready using rest-django

 ---